 Our campaign called on the government to do one of three things, with the long-term view of abolishing Stamp Duty completely: halve the rates; double the thresholds; or scrap the slab rate.

 We released three research notes on Stamp Duty, which you can read here:

 We liaised with two of the UK’s largest estate agents, as well as the National Association of Estate Agents and local agencies, to promote the campaign.
 We also held action days on high streets across the UK and spoke with politicians and policymakers about how Stamp Duty was impacting hard-working taxpayers and how it could be reformed.

-We were delighted when in 2015 then Chancellor George Osborne announced major reforms and abolished the slab rate a little over a year after we began campaigning on the issue.
+We were delighted when in late 2014 then Chancellor George Osborne announced major reforms and abolished the slab rate a little over a year after we began campaigning on the issue.

 The changes didn’t reach our ultimate goal, though, so we have kept up the pressure on this issue.
 Since 2014, we have consistently called for the tax to be abolished completely.
 In 2017, we released new research on Stamp Duty and put together a list of prominent voices who support its abolition.

 In 2019, we released more research in support of raising the threshold.

 Although Stamp Out Stamp Duty is listed as a “past” campaign, we still regularly comment on the issue in the media and will continue to push the government to abolish the unfair tax completely.